 I live in the country, so the title of this post is a rather popular saying by guys around here.
 It usually precedes a physical act that can lead to an emergency room visit shortly thereafter.
 As I sit at my desk this morning typing this, I gaze out the window and see my kind of, “Hey…Watch this!”
 The foliage has grown rather tall around the pond, and it’s earth tone colors made this easy to miss.
 Looking carefully…I see Stork!

-If you’re not familiar with Stork, go back and read, “Just Breathe” for your introduction.
-There are two that visit our pond, and this morning, it’s the blue-grey Egret.
+If you’re not familiar with Stork, go back and read, “Just Breathe” for an introduction.
+There are two that visit our pond, and this morning, it’s the Great Blue Heron.
 It’s rare to see him, and you have to look closely to spot him during his visit.

 He is in the present moment.
 He is aware of his surroundings, but focused on what’s in front of him.
 Breakfast.